Installation

 Then, you may:

-• prefix all your commands with poetry run
+• prefix all your commands with uv run

 • install the pre-commit hooks so a minimum set of sanity checks can be performed and so you can fix issues before continuous integration (GitHub Actions) fails.